jort.link ๐Ÿ‘–๐Ÿ”—

 Using jort.link is simple — just prefix the domain of a URL with jort.link/.
 For example, https://jortage.com turns into https://jort.link/jortage.com.
 Requests to this URL will permanent-redirect to the given link.
 However, if the requester is any known fediverse software, instead a cached copy of the page will be served by us — absorbing the unnecessary load.
 Such cached pages include a canonical Link header, and the outgoing request has a user agent of Mozilla/5.0 (jort.link shield; +https://jort.link).
 A best-effort attempt is made to rewrite card metadata to also go through jort.link, but this is not foolproof.

 You can also use x.jort.link (eXclude) instead of jort.link to return a blank page to fedi servers, without touching the original URL at all.
 This is useful if you know there's no preview card or rel="me" data at the URL that is being looked for, and the link is only useful for actual users to click on.
+Or if you want to straight up suppress an embed card.

 If you need an insecure HTTP URL instead of HTTPS, use h.jort.link.
 This can be combined with the above x subdomain as hx.jort.link.